Designing effective writing assignments

 Department of English, Portland State University

-- Make up an actual written assignment in which you elaborate on what you want rather than scribbling a few directions on the blackboard.
+- Make up an actual written assignment in which you elaborate on what you want rather than scribbling a few directions on the board.

 - Pay attention to the length of the assignment description.
 Cryptic one-line descriptions can leave students guessing, while lengthy dissertations can overwhelm them.

 - Try to be as clear and specific in your description as you can.
 Most assignments, Linda Flower says, are written so ambiguously that they can wind up looking like Rorschach blots.